blog posts

 Conclusion

-Although we can consider the emergence of the non-reonal databases as an important and pleasant event in computer science and software development, it is still not the right choice for data classification!
+Although we can consider the emergence of non-representational databases as an important and pleasant event in computer science and software development, it is still not the right choice for data classification!
 The best solution to choose is to pay attention to your upcoming plans and needs.

 We tried to make your work easier by examining the differences and presenting the advantages of non-relational databases.
-Still, in general, if your data is highly related, SQL is the best option for you if you are faced with a large amount of information.
+Still, if your data is highly related, SQL is the best option if you are faced with a large amount of information.